samulipo/samulipo.github.io/index.md

 ### Updates

 - "Self-nudging and the citizen choice architect" accepted for publication in Behavioural Public Policy.
-After more than three years on the drawing board, really happy to share results from a collaboration with Prof. Ralph Hertwig.
+After more than three years on the drawing board, happy to share results from this collaboration with Prof. Ralph Hertwig.
 (1/2020)
 - Check out our poster from EPSA2019: Reijula & Kuorikoski: <a href="/assets/reijula_kuorikoski_poster_2019_09_08.pdf" target="_blank">Modeling collaborative division of cognitive labor</a>.
 (9/2019)
 - Information about my current teaching, office hours etc. can now be found from the Teaching page (9/2019)
 - A preprint version of a paper on self-nudging (w/ Ralph Hertwig): <a href="https://osf.io/preprints/socarxiv/24dwn/" target="_blank">https://osf.io/preprints/socarxiv/24dwn/ </a> (7/2019)